zuplo/docs/docs/articles/going-live.md

 ## Audit Logging

-For privacy reasons, Zuplo doesn't look details like the full URL, body or headers of your request.
+For privacy reasons, Zuplo doesn't log details like the full URL, body or headers of your request.
 If you do run into issues in your live environment it can be useful to have audit logging that logs the **full request**.
 Most customers don't wish to log this amount of information permanently so we